 The Horizons Program was created in 1999 to offer a challenging and motivating environment for highly gifted students.
-This (K-8) program focuses on meeting the needs of students with extraordinary skills and that are working 2-3 grade levels ahead of their same age peers in all subject areas.
-The middle school component is offered at Randolph Middle School and includes a rigorous curriculum in all core content areas and/or cross-grade level placement in advanced math classes.
-Families work with the counselors at their school and to identify what High School program they are interested in after the eighth grade.
-For more information about this unique program and the required application process, contact the Secondary Specialist at (980) 343-2644.
+The Horizons K-8 program focuses on meeting the needs of students with extraordinary skills and who are working at least 2 grade levels ahead of similar age peers.
+The middle school component is offered at Randolph Middle School and includes a rigorous curriculum in all core content areas.
+Families work with their middle school counselors to choose a High School program that meets their child's educational needs and best supports their learning pathway.
+For more information about this unique program and the required application process, contact the Horizons Advanced Studies Specialist at (980) 343-2644.